nathancharlesjones/Look-up-Table-Examples/02_Other-Sin-Improvements/README.md

     2. Not leaving enough "head room" for fixed-point multiplications and divisions.
 The fixed-point library at the link above performs all multiplication and divisions BEFORE shifting the result up or down to match the final radix, meaning that even though a result might fit into the fixed-point data type to which an operation is being assigned, the operation may still fail if the intermediary result is greater than the maximum integer value (or less than the minimum value).
 Consider the following multiplication:
         ```
         typedef int8_t q3_4_t;
+        // This code produces INCORRECT results
-        q3_4_t x = 0b01100000 * 0b00010000; // x equals 6 * 1; This code produces INCORRECT results
+        q3_4_t x = 0b01100000 * 0b00010000; // x equals 6 * 1;
         ```
         Here we're using numbers in q3.4 format, so the first binary value equals "6" and the second "1".
 Although the result of this operation _should_ be "6", the _actual_ result of the binary multiplication is `0b0000011000000000`.
 Although this looks nothing like "6" in q3.4, it _does_ look like "6" in q7.8.
-And this is exactly what happens to the radix during multiplications and divisions: it gets shifted by the sum of the radix positions for the two operands.
+And this is exactly what happens to the radix during multiplications (and divisions): it gets shifted by the sum (or difference) of the radix positions for the two operands.
 By shifting the result of our multiplication to the right by the value of our initial radix (i.e. `0b0000011000000000 >> 4`), we get the correct final result: `0b01100000`, or "6".
 The fixed-point library above performs these shifts automatically.
         ```
         typedef int8_t q3_4_t;
+        // This code STILL produces INCORRECT results (see below)
-        q3_4_t x = FMUL( 0b01100000, 0b00010000, 4 ); // Equivalent to "( 0b01100000 * 0b00010000 ) >> 4"; This code STILL produces INCORRECT results (see below)
+        q3_4_t x = FMUL( 0b01100000, 0b00010000, 4 ); // Equivalent to "( 0b01100000 * 0b00010000 ) >> 4"
         ```
         In fact, however, since we've defined our variables to be signed, 8-bit integers, the result of this multiplication is STILL incorrect.
 The C language states that the result of a signed integer multiplication which exceeds the maximum value able to be stored by that integer is undefined.
 Many compilers truncate the answer to the lower bits, as would happen for a multiplication overflow using unsigned integers (but they aren't required to).
 In our example above, that means that the result of our multiplication _isn't_ `0b0000011000000000` but, more likely, `0b00000000` or "0", which are the lower 8-bits of the resulting multiplication.
 The simplest way to fix this is to cast the operands to a larger data type BEFORE multiplying them together, so that the upper bits are preserved.
         ```
         typedef int8_t q3_4_t;
+        // This code FINALLY produces the CORRECT results
-        q3_4_t x = FMUL( (int16_t)0b01100000, (int16_t)0b00010000, 4 ); // This code FINALLY produces the CORRECT results
+        q3_4_t x = FMUL( (int16_t)0b01100000, (int16_t)0b00010000, 4 );
         ```
         You could also just size the variables larger and make a note to only ever use the lower bits.
         ```